second-state/wasmedge-nodejs-starter/README.md

 ![Browser link](docs/img/vscode_port.png)

-Or, you could open another terminal window in the IDE via the `Terminal Open Terminal` menu.
+Or, you could open another terminal window in the IDE via the `Terminal -> New Terminal` menu.

 ![Open Terminal](docs/img/vscode_terminal.png)